jingelrpg/coc-vft/Call of Cthulhu/Voices from Torpedownia/README.md

-looking back at the enemy line, he suddenly felt all the fears of his entire life becoming obsolete compared to sudden pure and total fright instilled into him by what he barely could perceive in his whole life's darkest night.
+looking back at the enemy line, he suddenly felt all the fears of his entire life becoming obsolete compared to sudden pure and total fright instilled into him by what he barely could perceive now in his whole life's darkest night.

-Remaining clouds of gas were soaked into the ground, human lifeless bodies flying up and down, rushing through each other like the leafs of trees in heavy storm, held by countless arms of a creature that could have not been born beneath this starless cloudy new moon sky,
+Remaining clouds of gas were soaked into the ground, human lifeless bodies flying up and down, rushing through each other like the leafs of trees in heavy storm, held by countless arms of a giant creature that could have not been born beneath this starless cloudy new moon sky,
 ...